This is a detailed guide for those who are willing to do trekking in Nepal in Winter or trekking in Nepal in December and January.

 Therefore, in order to make your journey easy and comfortable, here are some tips that might come in handy.

-- Since the winter is accompanied with cold and snow, you need to prepare yourself for the same.
+- Since the winter is accompanied by cold and snow, you need to prepare yourself for the same.
 Consider your backpack with clothes that will keep you warm.

 - Carry sturdy boots for trekking in the snow to protect your feet.

-- Prefer a trek to lower altitudes, if it is your first attempt trekking.
+- Prefer a trek to lower altitudes if it is your first attempt at trekking.

-- If you plan of trekking to higher altitudes, be prepared with proper gear, proper training and of course, a licensed guide.
+- If you plan trekking to higher altitudes, be prepared with the proper gear, proper training, and of course, a licensed guide.

 - Trekking above the height of 2500 meters will require you to be aware of the Acute Mountain Sickness (AMS) symptoms and take necessary preventive measures.